 The path is not blocked by any vertical planar element on either side.

-Circulation of a space has just one goal at the end of the day, no matter what type of it we implement in our design.
+Circulation of space has just one goal at the end of the day, no matter what type of it we implement in our design.
 It should be unnoticeable, letting the user experience the building at its best.

 For instance, circulation is the invisible side character that enhances a movie without being too loud.
 And in order to achieve that, it needs to be given utmost importance during the design of a building.

-This article covers a fundamental introduction to the types of circulation, as described in the book “Form, Space and Order'' by the author Francis DK Ching.
+This article covers a fundamental introduction to the types of circulation, as described in the book “Form, Space and Order” by the author Francis DK Ching.
 Learn more about the book in the link given below.

 https://books.google.co.in/books/about/Architecture.html?id=GryqqV58cXcC&redir_esc=y